bjlittle/geovista/docs/src/overview.rst

     PyVista Examples

-`PyVista`_ is a powerful open-source ``3-D`` visualization library built on `VTK`_, providing:
+`PyVista`_ is a powerful open-source 3-D visualization library built on `VTK`_, providing:

 - A Pythonic, high-level, and streamlined API to `VTK`_
 - `Mesh data structures`_
 - Batteries-included access to a rich suite of mesh `filtering algorithms`_
-- Visualization performance that scales with the GPU
+- GPU accelerated visualization
-- Support for large and complex geometries
+- Scales up to large and complex geometries
 - Interoperability with `ParaView`_ through `VTK`_ (see :numref:`ecosystem-figure`)
-- Integration with the modern `Jupyter`_ ecosystem
+- Static and interactive plot integration within `Jupyter`_ ecosystem

 Development Status